Scalar and tensor mesons in $d\bar d$, $s\bar s$ and $gg\to f_0, f_2$: LHCb data on and

-The $J/\psi K^+K^-$ final state produced in $\bar B^0_{s}$ and $B^0_{s}$ decays was discussed in Refs.~\cite{LHCb:2013kpp,LHCb:2017hbp}.
-The $K^+K^-$ invariant mass spectrum (see Fig.~\ref{bsdecays-tot}, right) is dominated by the $\phi(1020)$ meson, a small contribution from $\phi(1650)$ is also seen.
-The $S$-wave contributes $\sim$10\% to the data but no contributions of individual resonances are specified.
-Four tensor mesons are reported: a highly significant $f_2'(1525)$ and some contributions from $f_2(1270)$, $f_2(1750)$ and $f_2(1950)$.
-The data of Ref.~\cite{LHCb:2013kpp} were based on 1.0\,fb$^{-1}$ integrated luminosity, those of Ref.~\cite{LHCb:2017hbp} on 3.0\,fb$^{-1}$.
-The latter data include the data from the earlier publication, hence those from Ref.~\cite{LHCb:2013kpp} are not used here.
+The $J/\psi K^+K^-$ final state produced in $\bar B^0_{s}$ and $B^0_{s}$ decays was studied in Refs.~\cite{LHCb:2013kpp,LHCb:2017hbp}.
+The invariant mass spectrum (see Fig.~\ref{bsdecays-tot}, right) is dominated by the $\phi(1020)$ meson, with a small contribution observed from $\phi(1680)$.
+The $S$-wave contributes $\sim$10\% to the data, although specific contributions from individual resonances are not detailed.

+Four tensor mesons were identified: a notably significant $f_2'(1525)$, alongside contributions from $f_2(1270)$, $f_2(1750)$ and $f_2(1950)$.
+The data of Ref.~\cite{LHCb:2013kpp} were based on an integrated luminosity of 1.0\,fb$^{-1}$, Ref.~\cite{LHCb:2017hbp} utilized 3.0 fb$^{-1}$, encompassing the data of the previous publication.
+Therefore, the results from Ref.~\cite{LHCb:2013kpp} are not separately considered here.

+In $B^0$ decays into $J/\psi$ and light-quark mesons, the $b$-quark transitions into a $\bar{c}$-quark through the emission of a $W^+$ boson, which subsequently decays into a $c$-quark and a $\bar{d}$-quark, forming the $J/\psi$ and a primary $d\bar{d}$ pair.
+Compared to $W^+ \to c\bar{s}$ transitions, $W^+ \to c\bar{d}$ transitions are highly suppressed due to the small CKM matrix element.